Total Tests:

 What is the ISO 27001 standard?

 ISO/IEC 27001 is a global standard designed to establish, maintain and continuously improve a corporate Information Security Management System (ISMS) to protect corporate data in a holistic manner.
 It is jointly developed and maintained by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 The first version of the standard (27001:2005) was published in 2005.
-The current version is 27001:2013, while the next major update is expected to be released in 2021 or early 2022 by the ISO/IEC.
+The current version is 27001:2022.

-The overarching ISO 27001 standard encompasses people, technology and processes within the covered organization, providing a multidimensional protection from diversified types of risks and threats.
-The standard also implies vigorous management’s commitment and support for information security at all levels of the organization.
-In addition to traditional cybersecurity requirements, ISO 27001 covers such areas as business continuity and disaster recovery, human risk management and security awareness, physical protection of non-digital information and regulatory compliance.
-It is considered one of the most inclusive data protection standards that goes far beyond technology and IT processes.
-Large companies may spend several years to implement all of the requirements prior to getting the desired certification.
+The overarching ISO 27001 standard encompasses people, technology and processes within covered organizations, providing multidimensional protection from diverse risks and threats.
+The standard also calls for commitment and support for information security by management at all levels of an organization.
+In addition to traditional cybersecurity requirements, ISO 27001 covers areas such as business continuity and disaster recovery, human risk management and security awareness, physical protection of non-digital information and regulatory compliance.
+It is considered one of the most inclusive data protection standards and goes far beyond technology and IT processes.
+Large companies may spend several years implementing all of the requirements prior to achieving certification.

-Interestingly, and in contrast with other well-known security standards such as NIST 800-53 or NIST 800-171, the text of the ISO 27001 standard is not publicly available and has to be purchased for a small fee at the ISO website in a PDF or paper format.
+Interestingly, and in contrast with other well-known security standards such as NIST 800-53 or NIST 800-171, the text of the ISO 27001 standard is not publicly available and has to be purchased for a small fee at the ISO website in a PDF, EPUB or paper format.

 What is the ISO 27002 standard?

-The ISO/IEC 27002 standard merely supplements ISO 27001 by providing detailed guidelines and actionable best practices on how to implement the ISMS security controls from the ISO 27001 Annex A. The most recent version of ISO 27002 is currently ISO 27002:2013.
+The ISO/IEC 27002 standard merely supplements ISO 27001 by providing detailed guidelines and actionable best practices on how to implement the ISMS security controls from Annex A of the ISO 27001.
+The most recent version of ISO 27002 is currently ISO 27002:2022.

 Is ISO 27001 compliance, audit or certification mandatory?

-Differently from state-enacted laws and regulations, such as GDPR in the EU or NYDFS in the state of New York, the ISO 27001 compliance and certification are not mandatory.
-The standard becomes, however, a widespread prerequisite for suppliers of large organizations and governmental entities that now require obligatory ISO 27001 certification or SOC 2 reports from their contractors and vendors to reduce third-party risks and minimize the impact of supply chain attacks.
+In contrast to laws and regulations, such as GDPR in the EU or NYDFS in the state of New York, ISO 27001 compliance and certification are not mandatory.
+However, the standard has effectively become a widespread prerequisite for suppliers of many large organizations and governmental entities, many of whom now require ISO 27001 certification from their contractors and vendors.

-Many organizations incorporate mandatory ISO 27001 compliance, certified by an external audit, into their third-party risk management program (TPRM) and, among other things, may contractually impose yearly submission of external audit reports, periodic onsite inspections and even monetary fines for uncured non-conformities with the standard.
-Repetitive violations of contract provisions may lead to contract termination and loss of business for careless suppliers.
+Many organizations incorporate mandatory ISO 27001 compliance, certified by an external audit, into their third-party risk management program (TPRM).
+They may contractually impose yearly submission of external audit reports, periodic onsite inspections and even monetary fines for unresolved non-conformity with the standard.
+Repetitive violations of these contractual provisions may lead to contract termination and loss of business for suppliers.

-External ISO 27001 audit and certification is also voluntary and not imposed by the black letter of the standard.
-Most of the organizations, however, prefer to get their external audit by an accredited auditor (e.g. by UKAS or ANAB), also known as accredited registrar or accredited certification body, to independently validate their adherence to the standard.
+External ISO 27001 audit and certification is voluntary.
+But most organizations prefer to be audited by an accredited auditor (e.g. UKAS or ANAB), also known as accredited registrar or accredited certification body, to independently validate their adherence to the standard.

 What is the difference between ISO 27001 and SOC 2?